blunghino/DGS-python/README.md

 python dgs_wav.py /my/sediment/images/directory

 This program implements the algorithm of
-Buscombe, D. (2013, in review)
-Transferable Wavelet Method for Grain-Size Distribution from Images of Sediment Surfaces and Thin Sections, and Other Natural Granular Patterns, Sedimentology
+Buscombe, D. (2013, in press) Transferable Wavelet Method for Grain-Size Distribution from Images of Sediment Surfaces and Thin Sections, and Other Natural Granular Patterns, Sedimentology

 Written by Daniel Buscombe, various times in 2012 and 2013 while at